valancej/documentation/_pro/builds-and-configuration/image-registries.md

   encrypted_env_file: bluemix.env.encrypted
 ```

-This will use the image we maintain for IBM Bluemix authentication to generate credentials on image pull.
-Note that you will need to have your IBM `BLUEMIX_API_KEY` credential set via the [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) for the generator service.
+This will use the image we maintain for IBM Cloud authentication to generate credentials on image pull.
+Note that you will need to have the `BLUEMIX_API_KEY` variable set via [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) for the generator service.

-To see a full example of using IBM Bluemix Container Registry with Codeship Pro, [visit our example repository](https://github.com/codeship-library/ibm-bluemix-utilities).
+To see a full example of using IBM Cloud Container Registry with Codeship Pro, [visit our example repository](https://github.com/codeship-library/ibm-bluemix-utilities).

 ## Azure Container Service